 - Meal Deliveries

 Located on the ground floor of 1 Pottery Lane, Lane Cove, they also offer in-house activities such as board games (Scrabble, Social Bridge, Solo and Rummikub), seniors computer club, walking and other wellness activities.
 To find out more about their services you can call them on 02 9427 6425 or visit the Sydney Community Services website.

 The Next of Kin Register is free, and enables persons living alone to record their details at the local police station.
 The register holds information of your nominated Next of Kin, doctors and dentist details and any medical alerts.

 This information may assist the ambulance and police in an emergency situation, to contact a relative or other nominated person to inform of your situation.

 You will be provided with a key ring and a sticker that is to be placed on your home phone to alert emergency services that you are registered with the Next of Kin Program.

 Attend your local Police Station and ask to speak with the Crime Prevention Officer about the Next of Kin Program or fill in and return the registration form.

 Changes to the Assets Tests and Age Pension

-From 1 January 2017 there will be changes to the way the aged pension is calculated and these changes may affect ongoing aged care fees.
-For more information about the changes and how they may affect you visit the Human Services website.
+From 1 July 2021 there will be changes to the way the aged pension is calculated and these changes may affect ongoing aged care fees.
+For more information about the changes and how they may affect you visit Services Australia website.

 Council has provided a number of designated 'Seniors' parking spaces in Council's car parks.
 To use these spaces, you must be a Lane Cove resident, at least 67 years of age and hold a current drivers licence.